 PhD, University of Washington (2009-2014)

 Postdoctoral Researcher, Montana State University (2014-2017)

-Currently we are working to develop generalizable protein engineering-based methods to facilitate protein structure determination by X-ray crystallography.
+The Moody Lab is currently working to develop generalizable protein engineering-based methods to facilitate protein structure determination by X-ray crystallography.

 PFL-AE-H in its crystal lattice 4 distinct PFL-AE-H lattices share a screw axis

 Synthetic screw axes could pre-order proteins of interest

 In the Moody lab students will learn computational protein modeling and design, molecular biology techniques, protein biochemistry, and macromolecular X-ray crystallography.
 If students are interested, Dr. Moody would love to talk with them.
 The Moody Lab welcomes dedicated, hard-working students with all levels of experience, including beginning students.
 Be prepared to dedicate at least 10 hours per week to the research to make meaningful progress.